aastha-k/Optical-Character-Recognition/README.md

 # Optical-Character-Recognition

 The given dataset contains 1000 images and each image contains 5 characters which are all alphabets.
-Our objective is to split the image into the characters and do character recognition.
-In the end, using the trained model we will try to predict characters in different images entirely and thereby checking the robustness of our system in recognition phase.
+I split the image into the characters and did character recognition.
+In the end, using the trained model I tried to predict characters in different images entirely and thereby checking the robustness of the system in recognition phase.

 1. Performed various techniques such as threshholding, dilation and erosion to improve the quality of images.
 2. Once, all the images have been preprocessed, they were split into individual characters.